radovanhorvat/gonzales/docs/source/about.rst

 Functionally, the program consists of three main packages:

-- ``nbody.simulator`` - provides interfaces for generating initial conditions and creating and running simulation instances
+- ``gonzales.simulator`` - provides interfaces for generating initial conditions and creating and running simulation instances
-- ``nbody.lib``- consists of functions used to calculate gravitational interactions and values of physical quantities
+- ``gonzales.lib``- consists of functions used to calculate gravitational interactions and values of physical quantities
-- ``nbody.ui``- defines the graphical user interface
+- ``gonzales.ui``- defines the graphical user interface
+- ``gonzales.benchmark``- tools for running benchmark suites

 Detailed documentation of these packages can be found in the :ref:`modules-ref-label` documentation section.

 A typical workflow can be described as follows:

-- create initial conditions for the simulation using ``nbody.simulator.space.Space``
+- create initial conditions for the simulation using ``gonzales.simulator.space.Space``
-- create a simulation instance using ``nbody.simulator.simulation.PPSimulation`` or ``nbody.simulator.simulation.BHSimulation``
+- create a simulation instance using ``gonzales.simulator.simulation.PPSimulation`` or ``gonzales.simulator.simulation.BHSimulation``
 - run the simulation
-- view generated results using ``nbody.ui.viewer.run_viewer``
+- view generated results using ``gonzales.ui.viewer.run_viewer``

 More details can be found in the :ref:`quick-start-ref-label` documentation section.